monopole/grid_world/README.md

 A dart implementation of Conway's game of life.

-The `GridWorld` class has a generic _NxM_ array of cells that can be alive or dead.
-It accepts a function to evolve it forward one step in time.
+`GridWorld` is an _NxM_ array of cells that can be alive or dead.

-`ConwayEvolver` is a class embodying Conway's
+It accepts an `Evolver` to evolve it forward one step in time.

-_game of life_ rules suitable for injection into a `GridWorld`.  `ConwayEvolver` also defines some famous Conway GOL patterns as easy-to-edit multi-line strings.
+The `ConwayEvolver` is an `Evolver` embodying Conway's _game of life_ rules.

-E.g. here's Gosper's glider gun:
+The `ConwayEvolver` also defines static strings representing famous Conway GOL patterns as multi-line strings, e.g. the Gosper glider gun:

 ```dart
   static final gosperGliderGun = GridWorld.fromString('''